 Since I’m not finished converting my list of comics milestones to actual on-sale dates, the 25th anniversary of Alan Moore & Dave Gibbons’ Watchmen is being observed late.
 The first issue came out in June 1986, three months before its cover dating.
 You can read about this practice at the above link, and expect more commemorative posts once I finally get The Comicologist online.

-The mid ’80s were a renaissance era for the American comic-book industry, as the direct market of specialty shops led to a rise in alternative / independent publishers, creator-owned projects, and more sophisticated narratives.
+The mid ’80s were a renaissance era for the American comic-book industry, as the direct market of specialty shops led to a rise in alternative / independent publishers, creator-owned projects, and sophisticated narratives.

 Last night The Phillies didn’t just reverse the frustrating if statistically inconsequential losing streak they’d finally snapped the night before.
 They won their 101st game of the season, tying a franchise record.
 And in doing so they handed Charlie Manuel his 645th win as Phillies manager, tying the mark of Gene Mauch.
 Both records can be broken tonight during the final game of the regular season as the Phillies look to sweep the Atlanta Braves, up their MLB-leading win percentage of .627 a skitch, and play a potentially deciding role in whether the Braves themselves make the National League playoffs.
 The Phillies begin their postseason battles on Saturday, Oct.
 1st, either way.